how we do + what we value

 Aside from just generally capturing the day as it unfolds, we try to search out certain aspects — emotion, fun, and little quirks that make your day unique.
 We look at a wedding as a WEDDING, not a photo shoot.
 Let me get a little more specific.

 **NOTE** the following is what happens at what for us is a “typical” wedding.
-MOST of our clients consist of a bride and a groom, though we have shot (and would LOVE to shoot more) LGBTQ+ weddings.
+MOST of our clients consist of a bride and a groom, though we have shot (and would LOVE to shoot more) LGBTQ2S+ weddings.
 But they aren’t “typical” for us currently.
-So please, if you are not a straight couple, try not to be offended by your under-representation in the following post.
-Replace “groom” and “bride” with whatever you identify with.
+So please, if you are not a straight couple, replace “groom” and “bride” with whatever you identify with.
 We love everyone (except d-bags, because nobody likes d-bags).

 Getting Ready

-We arrive (Mat at the guys’ place, Sara at the girls’ place) about 1 hour before the dress goes on.
+We arrive (Mat with groom, Sara with bride) about 1 hour before “the dress” goes on.
 We stay relatively quiet, allowing you and your people to get used to us being there, priming y’all for actively consciously ignoring our existence if we aren’t directly talking to you.
 Our eyeballs search for pretty details, quiet moments, funny stuff, anybody freaking out or crying, hugging, etc. If you invite us to partake in your pre-wedding alcohol and snacks, we will.
 Just saying.

 If you want to, we may take any excess time here to do a few semi-formal bridal/groom/person-getting-married portraits.
 Again, we’ll likely take a candid-looking approach, and make it look like you weren’t totally posing for a photo.